mq3z7i/password-studio/README.md

 # Password Studio 🔐

 **Password Studio** is a sleek web app to generate strong, unique passwords instantly.
-Whether you need a random password, a memorable phrase, or a numeric PIN, this app has you covered — all in your browser with zero tracking.

 ---